sg-crest A Singapore Government Agency Website

 Find out about the types of dispositional orders.

-The court will monitor the youth offender's progress through review reports by a probation officer from the Ministry of Social and Family Development.
+The court will monitor the youth offender's progress through review reports by a probation officer from the Ministry of Social and Family Development or a progress presentation review.

-Find out what happens if the youth disobeys a dispositional order.
+Find out what happens if the child or young person disobeys a dispositional order.

 Need help?